maxlanceund/equal-system/papers/limited-interval-principle_en.md

 **Signal competition**: within a finite interval, different signals (information, attention, resources, choices) compete within limited time and capacity, and only some signals can be processed or transmitted by the system.

 **Boundary acceleration**: as the system approaches the boundary of the interval, if there are still unreleased signals, signal density will first rise sharply and then return to zero.
 Geometrically, this appears as a spike.
-(For detailed derivation, see *Boundary Acceleration*, Lanceund, 2026b.)
+(For detailed derivation, see *Boundary Acceleration*, Zhong, Shanzhen, 2026b.)

 **Options limited**: at the boundary of the interval, the available choices have already contracted to a narrower range than within the interval.